Marin Mersenne 2^P-1

 AMD: mfakto

-The above disk and RAM numbers are show for each number currently being tested (multi-core systems may be testing more than one at a time).
+The above disk and RAM numbers are shown for each number currently being tested (multi-core systems may be testing more than one at a time).
 It may be possible to run multiple work types at the same time (including on CPU + GPU) to fully utilize your system's resources.

 If you've decided you have a powerful enough computer and enough patience to stick with the project, then visit the download page for instructions on downloading, installing, and starting the program.